MING: A Functional Approach to Learning Molecular Generative Models: CONCLUSION LIMITATIONS

 This paper introduces MING, a generative model that learns molecule distributions in function space by optimizing an expectation-maximization denoising objective.
-MING is, to our knowledge, the first function-based generative model capable of generating both bond and atom types of molecules.
-Our experiments on molecule datasets demonstrate several advantages of leveraging functional representations for molecule generation, including faster inference speed, smaller model size, and improved performance in capturing molecule distributions as measured by statistics-based and distribution-based metrics.
+To our knowledge, MING is the first function-based generative model capable of generating both bond and atom types of molecules.
+Our experiments on molecule datasets demonstrate several advantages of leveraging functional representations for molecule generation.
+These include faster inference speed, smaller model size, and improved performance in capturing molecule distributions as measured by statistics-based and distribution-based metrics.
 Unlike graph-based models, MING avoids the complexities of graph-permutation symmetry, streamlining model architecture design.
 This approach could align with recent research exploring the potential of non-equivariant molecular generative models.
-In future work, we aim to extend the MING framework to address broader molecule-related problems in function space, such as molecule conformation and full 3D physical structure generation.
+A limitation of the current work is its reliance on resampling known valid coordinates from training datasets when generating molecular signals through the reverse diffusion process.
+This constraint may, to some extent, restrict the model's ability to generate diverse molecular structures beyond data distributions, which could be valuable for certain molecular applications.
+In future work, we will explore learning prior distributions of valid coordinates to enhance the model's flexibility.
+We also aim to extend the framework to address broader molecule-related problems in the function space, such as molecule conformation and entire 3D physical structure generation.